The Impact of Video Surveillance on Workers' Compensation Cases

 Tracy W. Cary, a partner and co-founder of Morris, Cary, Andrews, Talmadge & Driggers, LLC in Dothan, practices in workers’ compensation on behalf of injured victims and their families.
 He has represented hundreds of workers’ compensation claims all over the state of Alabama, and is also licensed to practice in Florida, Georgia, Tennessee, and the District of Columbia.

-Mr. Cary is the author of The Injured Worker’s Survival Guide, and maintains a blog exclusively devoted to job-related accidents at bamacompcom.blogspot.com.
-He is also a frequent speaker for continuing legal education seminars, including tomorrow's workers' compensation seminar in Montogomery, AL.
+Mr. Cary is the author of The Injured Worker’s Survival Guide, and maintains a blog exclusively devoted to job-related accidents, Alabama Workers' Compensation Law Blog.
+He is also a frequent speaker for continuing legal education seminars, including the Fundamentals of Workers' Compensation seminar in Montogomery, AL.